PRX/analytics-ingest-lambda/README.md

 The list [from Amazon](https://docs.aws.amazon.com/general/latest/gr/aws-ip-ranges.html) contains overlapping CIDRs, so you'll need to combine those to be compatible with `prx-ip-filter`.
-(We don't need the IPv4 ranges from them, as ipcat already has them).
+(And we don't need the IPv4 ranges from them, as ipcat already has them).

 ```
 wget https://ip-ranges.amazonaws.com/ip-ranges.json